On midlife, the things we keep putting off, and why the right time is right now

 I have heard every version of the excuse.
 I have probably said most of them myself.

 I am too old.
 You are not.
 Whatever age you are reading this, you are not too old.
-Julia Child published her first cookbook at forty-nine.
-Vera Wang designed her first dress at forty.
-Laura Ingalls Wilder published her first novel at sixty-five.
-Grandma Moses started painting at 78.
+Julia Child published her first cookbook at fifty.
+Laura Ingalls Wilder published her first novel at sixty-five, long after most people would have called it too late.
+Toni Morrison was raising children alone and working a full-time job when she began writing fiction, and she was nearly sixty when she won the Pulitzer.
+Carmen Herrera sold her first painting at eighty-nine.
+Eighty-nine.
 I am not suggesting you need to become any of these women.
-I am suggesting that the age argument is the weakest excuse in your arsenal and it is time to retire it.
+I am suggesting that whatever age you just admitted to yourself, the argument that it is too late is the weakest excuse in your arsenal, and it is time to set it down for good.

 I do not have the money.
 Sometimes this is true and sometimes it is a story we tell ourselves because starting is frightening and money is certainly a reason not to start.
 Some things cost money.
 Many things cost less than we think.
 Some things cost nothing at all except the willingness to begin.